 - Giving presentations on your research;

-> - Taking part in training and knowledge dissemination activities;
+- Taking part in consultations as well as training and knowledge dissemination activities;

-> - Providing support during various activities that are normally undertaken by career researchers (e.g., mentorship, including as part of the SEUR project, participation in evaluations, co-organization of events);
+- Providing support during various activities that are normally undertaken by career researchers (e.g., mentorship, participation in evaluations, co-organization of events);

-> - Acknowledge that you are a member of an academic community to which you will contribute;
+- Acknowledge that you are a member of an academic community to which you contribute;

-> - Comply with the Tri-Agency Open Access Policy on Publications.
+- Comply with the Tri-Agency Open Access Policy on Publications.
 You are encouraged to publish your research findings (e.g., papers, recordings of presentations, source code, databases) in compliance with the intellectual property rules governing your specific situation;

 - Acknowledge the support of IVADO and the Canada First Research Excellence Fund / Apogée when disseminating research results and, more broadly, in all activities in which you take part.